Dangerous Sweets Your Albuquerque Dentist Suggests Avoiding on Valentine's Day

 Every year on February 14th, millions of people celebrate love.
 Valentine’s Day gifts typically include flowers, stuffed animals, and a never-ending supply of candy!
-Your dentist wants you to enjoy your holiday, but it is important to remember to protect your teeth.
+While Dr. Bao wants you to enjoy your holiday, your Albuquerque dentist also wants to remind you of the importance of protecting your teeth.
 Candies high in sugar can lead to cavity causing bacteria.
 Here are some candies to avoid this holiday season:

 Gummy & Sticky